jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 All pull requests must:
 - Be submitted to the devel branch corresponding to the current major version.
-- pass an ansible-sanity test.
+- Pass an ansible-sanity test.
 - Not include changes to the changelog itself, this will be done by maintainer when merging upstream.
 - Not include changes to galaxy.yml version, nor a build of the collection.
 This will be done by the maintainer when merging upstream.